HafezEM/Pansharpening-ConvolutionalAutoEncoder/README.md

 Convolutional Autoencoder-Based Multispectral Image Fusion is a new deep learning-based method for multispectral image fusion based on the convolutional autoencoder architecture.
 For more information, see the following paper:
 > A. Azarang, H. E. Manoochehri, N. Kehtarnavaz, Convolutional Autoencoder-Based Multispectral Image Fusion, IEEE Access. [\[PDF\]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8668404)

+> __Abstract__: This paper presents a deep learning-based pansharpening method for fusion of panchromatic and multispectral images in remote sensing applications.
+This method can be categorized as a component substitution method in which a convolutional autoencoder network is trained to generate original panchromatic images from their spatially degraded versions.
+Low resolution multispectral images are then fed into the trained convolutional autoencoder network to generate estimated high resolution multispectral images.
+The fusion is achieved by injecting the detail map of each spectral band into the corresponding estimated high resolution multispectral bands.
+Full reference and no-reference metrics are computed for the images of three satellite datasets.
+These measures are compared with the existing fusion methods whose codes are publicly available.
+The results obtained indicate the effectiveness of the developed deep learning-based method for multispectral image fusion.

 <p align="center">
 <img src="https://github.com/HafezEM/Pansharpening-ConvolutionalAutoEncoder/blob/master/images/GraphicalAbstract.png" width="800" align="center">